Rithin-J-Thomas/Linux/resource-monitor/README.md

 # Resource monitor

-A real-time resource monitoring tool which will shows usage and stats of :
+A lightweight real-time system resource monitoring tool for Linux, focused on observing and managing core system metrics directly from the kernel interfaces  shows usage and stats of :
 -  CPU (per-core usage)
 -  RAM & Swap memory
 -  Disk usage